saqqdy/js-cool/README.md

-  windowSize, // windowSize to get the window size getAppVersion, // Get the app version number getOsVersion, // get the system version of the phone getIsAppVersionLastest, // compare the version number size getDirParam, // get the URL parameter in the form of a directory getParameter, // Get a single URL parameter getUrlParam, // Get URL parameters
+  windowSize, // windowSize to get the window size getAppVersion, // Get the app version number getOsVersion, // get the system version of the phone getIsAppVersionLastest, // compare the version number size(old function, will dorp in next major version) compareVersion, // compare the version number size getDirParam, // get the URL parameter in the form of a directory getParameter, // Get a single URL parameter getUrlParam, // Get URL parameters